 Many other organizations recognized Santa's Workshop's dedication to the true Christmas Spirit and invited the park to participate in their holiday activities.
 The Holiday Festival at Palisades Park's Bear Mountain, and Project 80 in Montreal, Quebec to name a few.

 The Nativity Pageant, the story of the first Christmas, was first introduced in 1954.
 Presented on a flower decked hillside, it has become a daily remembrance of the true meaning of Christmas.

 In 1973, Christmas Preview, a new concept in family entertainment was introduced.
-From modest beginnings, these package weekends now have over 600 participating families each season.
+From modest beginnings, these package weekends now have several participating families each season.
 The program has been renamed to Yuletide Family Weekends.